Table of Contents

 Now that you’re familiar with the ADA, you’re equipped with the information you need to maintain a compliant website that can be accessed by all.
 It’s never too early or too late to start considering digital accessibility.
 Ultimately, the goal is to enable all people, including those with disabilities, to use your website without barriers.
 Most importantly, you want to provide equitability for all users and following ADA guidelines is the best way to accomplish that.
 See the helpful checklist below to get on the right path.

-ADA Compliance Website Checklist
+ADA Compliance Checklist for Websites

 1. Color Contrast